CSCfi/korp-backend/korpplugins/README.md

 application object.
 For example, the endpoint name is available as `request.endpoint`.

+The `filter_*` mount points can of course return the input value as is, without modifications, for example, when logging the input value or a part of it.

 Please note that each plugin class is instantiated only once (it is a singleton), so the possible state stored in `self` is shared by all invocations.